HamzaAburaneh/drop-simulator/README.md

 2. As mentioned before, the droprates of each individual item in the api are accurate but without Jagex published data they are not exact.
 When adding up the probabilities of each drop they should have a sum of about 1.0 taking rounding errors into consideration.
 However, some drop tables added up to a probability over 1.0 significant enough that it was not due to rounding errors.
 For example, Kree'arra's drops added up to over 1.0, but upon subtracting the unique drop table rarities the probability was essentially 1.0.
 This lead to the belief that some monsters (maybe all?) actually pre-roll their uniques even though the osrs wiki does not specify this as being the case.
 Therefore, the assumption is made that all unique drops are pre-rolled.
 This shouldn't have much of an effect on the simulation even if this is not how Jagex actually rolls uniques.
 3. The CoX simulation has no way of discerning number of points, it assumes each trial is a 30,000 point solo raid.
 4. The ToB simulation has no way of discerning number of deaths, the drop rates are based on the wiki drop rates, which are based on 4 man deathless runs.
-5. The Barrows simulation has no way of discerning reward potential, it assumes each trial is all 6 brothers killed with maximum reward potential and that the user has the hard morytania diary unlocked.
+5. The Barrows simulation has no way of discerning reward potential, it assumes each trial is all 6 brothers killed with maximum reward potential and that the user does NOT have the hard morytania diary unlocked.

+#Update 1.3.1
+1. Drastically improved simulation speeds.

+No longer gets the conventional wiki name of a searched drop source.
+Now finds the Jaro Winkler distance between the search and a list of non npc tables and most bosses.
+As a result, most bosses and non npc tables have had their speeds increased drastically.
+The non-npc tables (Clue scrolls, raids, barrows, etc.) are extremely fast.
+These trials are now rolled almost instantaneously.
+Most bosses are fast, but not as fast as the non-npc tables.
+Normal npcs have not had their simulation speeds improved.

+2. Barrows no longer assumes hard morytania completed.
+3. Unsired rolls bludgeon pieces in the proper order.

 # Update 1.3
 1. Can now simulate trials of each clue scroll tier using a small json file included in the plugin that was built with a [python script](https://github.com/mxp190009/drop-table-builder).